Strawberry Cream Pie

 - GLAZE & TOPPING: Puree 1 cup of whole strawberries in a food processor or blender with the water and lemon juice.
 Halve, slice, or chop the other 2 cups of strawberries and set aside.

 - In a saucepan, whisk together the granulated sugar and cornstarch.
 Slowly whisk in the pureed strawberry mixture.
-Turn on the heat to medium and bring sauce to a boil, whisking constantly.
-Once it reaches a boil, stir and cook for 3 minutes as it thickens.
+Turn on the heat to medium and bring sauce to a boil, whisking constantly until it thickens.
 Remove from heat and cool completely.

 - WHIPPED CREAM: Using a stand mixer, whip the heavy cream with powdered sugar until stiff peaks form.
 Set aside.